pulumi/docs/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 If your network blocks external traffic and you're using the Pulumi Cloud to manage your state, your security team may need the following details to allow the Pulumi CLI to connect to the Pulumi Cloud:

 - The URL that the Pulumi CLI uses to connect to the Pulumi Cloud is `https://api.pulumi.com`.
-(It does not use `https://app.pulumi.com`, so if you want to view the console from a web browser, you'll need enable that as well.)
+(It does not use `https://app.pulumi.com`, so if you want to view the console from a web browser, you will need to enable that as well.)
 - All access goes over HTTPS via port 443.

-### Nothing happens due to network proxy
+### Nothing happens due to a network proxy

 You run Pulumi and nothing happens, with output resembling this: